Andistar12/tiny_vm/hw3/README.md

+# Project discussion

+I do custom tree traversal on each node (in code_gen.py).
+This made way more sense to me than having custom nodes, as vast majority of nodes work just fine using post-order traversal (default for `Visitor_Recursive`).

+Logic for the `not` operator is kinda wack, I ended up making a new native method for negation if we aren't in a conditional.

+I have program-wide flags `sc_true` and `sc_false` representing branches to jump to in the event of a short circuit.
+These are set by if and while loop structures, if they are not set then we are not in a condition, and the and/or logic will auto generate their own branches to jump to in lieu.

-# File explanation
+# File walkthrough (in execution order)

-* asm.conf: used by assembler.
-The OBJ folder is shared with the main vm
-* assemble.py: the assembler itself
-* code_gen.py: generates the assembly code by walking the tree
-* compiler.py: the entrypoint, handles CLI args and file I/O
+* compiler.py: Entrypoint for compiler, handles CLI args and file I/O
-* default_class_map.py: contains information about default classes and methods
-* log_helper.py: handles console logging
+* log_helper.py: Handles console logging
-* opdefs.txt: used by assembler
-* parser.py: contains the language grammar and lexes and parses the input
+* parser.py: Contains the grammar, parses the program and does tree transformations for general cleanup
+* ident_usage.py: Verifies that all variables are initialized before their usage
+* type_inf.py: Performs type inference on the program
+* default_class_map.py: Contains information about default classes and methods
+* code_gen.py: Performs code generation
+* assembly.py: Assembles the code (uses asm.conf, opdefs.txt)